 If he’s a puppy he should be receptive.
 You could see results in just a week or two.
 If he’s older and this habit has been years in the making then you may need a little while longer.
 Training could take up to two months.
 Succeed and you’ll never have to panic when you hear the sound of the cat screech again.

 Before you can start training you’ll need to collect a few bits.
-A deterrence collar, a water spray bottle and baby gates will be needed for one of the methods.
-You’ll also need food puzzles and a muzzle.
+A water spray bottle and baby gates will be needed for one of the methods.
+You’ll also need food puzzles and other toys.

-Stock up on treats, or break his favorite food into small pieces.
+Stock up on hard to resist treats, or break your dog's favorite food into small pieces.
 Try and set aside a few minutes every day for training.
 Consistency is key for swift results.

 The only other things you need to bring are patience and a positive attitude.
 Once you have all that, it’s time to get to work!